America at the Crossroads: Principles and prudence

-The Neoconservative Legacy
+The neoconservative legacy

 In this part, Fukuyama traces back the intellectual roots of neoconservatism and its subsequent evolution.

 First, Fukuyama discusses the "enormous amount of ink [that] was spilled on the subject of neoconservatives and their alleged capture of the Bush administration."
-The author claims all kinds of conspiracy theories were launched by many political rivals of the Iraq war, such as Elizabeth Drew.
-Fukuyama claims that the fact that many neoconservatives in the Bush Administration were Jewish, like Wolfowitz and Feith, made many critics believe the invasion of Iraq was in Israel's interest while others claimed that Strauss - who was a major inspiration of the movement - had defended the idea of "the noble lie" and that elites were thus allegedly allowed to lie in the public interest, which the neocons did, according to this reasoning, in the case of Iraq and weapons of mass destruction.
+The author claims all kinds of conspiracy theories were launched by many political rivals of the Iraq War, such as Elizabeth Drew.
+Fukuyama claims that the fact that many neoconservatives in the Bush Administration were Jewish, like Wolfowitz and Feith, made many critics believe the invasion of Iraq was in Israel's interest while others claimed that Strauss – who was a major inspiration of the movement – had defended the idea of "the noble lie" and that elites were thus allegedly allowed to lie in the public interest, which the neocons did, according to this reasoning, in the case of Iraq and weapons of mass destruction.
 Fukuyama says this is all wrong, and that neoconservatism was strongly rooted in several American traditions and that there was diversity of ideas within the movement itself.
 He names and describes the roots of the movement: